hexagontruth/hexular/README.md

           states: Array(19).fill(-1),
         }

-The salient difference from the simple rulebuilder described above is that the `states` attribute here consists of a 19-element array of ternary values &mdash; `-1`, `0`, or `1` &mdash; where `-1` means we don't care about the value of the neighbor at this position, `0` means it must be inactive, and `1`means it must be active.
+The salient difference from the simple rulebuilder described above is that the `states` attribute here consists of a 19-element array of ternary values &mdash; `-1`, `0`, or `1` &mdash; where `-1` means we don't care about the value of the neighbor at this position, `0` means it must be inactive, and `1` means it must be active.
 Activation is determined by the `matchFn` function, which takes three arguments, corresponding to the neighbor's state, the home cell's original state, and the state as modified by previous templates in this rule (but not yet applied).
 The default is to simply evaluate the boolean value of the neighbor's state itself &mdash; i.e., all nonzero states are active.
 We can change this to e.g. `(c, a, b) => c && c >= a` if we want to only match states that are equal to or greater than the home cell's current value, similar to the `rel` attribute in `ruleBuilder`.

 The `applyFn` function likewise defines whether to invoke the template at all based on original and current home cell states.
 We can use this to make sure only one template of several is applied (i.e., to prevent a rule state from being, say, incremented multiple times in a single step) by changing this, under most circumstances, to `(a, b) => a == b` (though this will not always work depending on how other templates adjust the state).

 It is possible to make needlessly complex rules with this rulebuilder, though not necessarily quickly or ergonomically.
-It is however useful for defining rules that require a consideration of some portion of the full 19-cell state not available to the simple rulebuilder.
+It is however also useful for defining rules that require a consideration of some portion of the full 19-cell neighborhood state, or that require the prioritized application of certain neighborhood patterns over others.

 There are GUI implementations of both rulebuilders in the Hexular Studio interface, and it's probably easiest to get a feel for how they work there.